Skip to main content

 3. Click Run Payroll to check the timestamp of the most recent earnings calculation.

-4. Click Run Payroll to load calculated earnings into the Payroll Input screen.
+4. Click Proceed to load calculated earnings into the Payroll Input screen.

 Run_payroll_14.png